apache/turbine-build/README_SITE_STRUCTURE.md

 Prepare commit and push

         git add -A
-        git commit "New site "
+        git commit -am "New site .."
         git push

 This will put the content into a new node turbine/turbine-5-1.